Barda Mausoleum

-Barda Mausoleum (Bərdə türbəsi) – is located in Barda, Azerbaijan.
+Barda Mausoleum (Bərdə türbəsi, آرامگاه باردا) – is located in Barda, Azerbaijan.
 It is one of the rare monuments which reached us safely.
 It is located in a small square-shaped territory surrounded by a cob wall.

 Architecture

 The mausoleum consists of a 10 m diameter cylinder, with a 14 m of height (till the upper layer of a cupola).
 It also consists of an underground sepulcher and inner decahedron cell with exits.
 The structure of the inner space of its aerial part is very interesting.
 Its lower part is a cylinder that becomes a decahedron with 8.7 meters high niches at a height of 2 meters.
 At the upper part, the decahedron becomes a circle.

 The mausoleum was built of burnt and green-blue colored glazed bricks, which makes the word “Allah” for more than 200 times.

 Like in Garabaghlar Mausoleum, unglazed red facing bricks of this mausoleum are laid horizontally, but green-blue glazed bricks – vertically.

 Affluently decorated portals and the main architectural and compositional accents of the mausoleum should also be noted.
 The mausoleum is a cylindrical tower with a height of 14 m.
 It consists of two parts, over ground and underground (or basement).
 The underground part of the tomb has a cross-shaped view and the grave located in this part.
 This part of the tomb was once covered with a dome, and the interior was decorated with ornaments.
 The over ground part of the tomb is made up of three main architectural structures: keystone, circular ground form and tent-shaped dome.
 The diameter of the tower is 10 m.
 In the southern portal of the mausoleum the inscriptions indicate the date of construction: “Shawwāl (is the tenth month of the lunar based Islamic calendar) second and twentieth and seven hundred years” (that is, 722 AH or 1322).
 The inscription on the northern portal shows the name of the architect: “Ahmad ibn Ayuub al-Hafiz Nakhchivani”.

 There are two entrances lead to the mausoleum (from north and south).
 The exterior of the tomb was made of glazed bricks which included greenish-blue color and usual good quality red bricks.
 Glazed bricks were set vertically and horizontally.
 The entire surface of the tower is covered with the repeating word “Allah”, rotated at an angle of 45 degrees.
 The word "Allah" is repeated over 200 times.

 The upper frieze of the mausoleum is composed of four belts.
 Two lower belts and one upper are covered with ornaments, and the fourth wide belt located between them bears inscriptions.
 The entrances to the mausoleum from the north and the south are underlined by portals that stand out clearly against the general smooth background of the tower.
 The northern entrance to the mausoleum is accentuated by a richer finish and protrudes 30 cm from the body of the tower.
 Portal profiles, stalactites, archivolts and tympanums were decorated with geometric and vegetative ornaments in accordance with the patterns.